When to change from puppy to adult food?

 Regardless of the above, the change from puppy to adult food can be done depending on the size of the breed:

-• Small breeds: Their development and growth is faster than that of larger dogs.
-Puppies typically stop growing around 9-12 months, at which point we can switch to a different food and reduce feedings.
+• Small breeds: Their development and growth are faster than other larger dogs.
+Typically, puppies stop growing around 9-12 months, at which point we can switch to a different food and reduce the amount of food they eat.

-• Medium breeds: Dogs such as German Shepherds stop growing at around 12-15 months of age, at which point we can change their diet.
+• Medium breeds: Those dogs, such as a German Shepherd, stop growing at around 12-15 months of age, at which point we can change their diet.

-• Large breeds: All large breeds take longer to develop.
-In these cases, a change in food should not be made until 18-24 months of age.
+• Large breeds: All larger furry animals take longer to develop.
+In these cases, a change in feed would not be necessary until they are 18-24 months old.

 However, it's best to consult a veterinarian, as each dog's case is unique, and these guidelines only serve as a general idea of what we could do.